-12. Spray plant foliage with a hydrogen peroxide mixture on the day of your departure
+12. Spray mist plant foliage (leaves) with a hydrogen peroxide mixture on the day of your departure

 You’ll also want to make sure the added weight from the moisture hasn’t pulled the twine end outside the plant pot.
 This happened to three of my twine pieces.
 After I secured them the second time, they all stayed put for the 8 day duration.

 13. Transplant any seedlings into larger containers if they are in seed starting trays or small cups.

 If your twine somehow fails while you are away, your seedlings will likely be dried up and dead upon your return.
 At least, take this precaution for your most prized seedlings.

 14. Get a grow light timer or grow lights with timer to give seedlings adequate light.
 I left ours on about 12 hours a day, but some plants will require low light settings.

 Because the root systems of seedlings require less water, they will likely be fine without twine.
 However, it’s an added layer of insurance.

 After using these tips on a recent vacation, I came back to find all of my plants looking healthier than they did before I left!
 My prized Swan Milkweed seedlings looked fantastic as they soaked in sun from a window and their incandescent light.

 The incandescent desk light worked fine, but keep in mind the plants were also receiving a couple hours of natural sunlight too.